-Yesterday, Jeff Bezos of Amazon introduced a new line of Kindle eReaders including the new Kindle Fire — a first step into the tablet market which Apple has dominated since the release of the iPad in 2010.
+Yesterday, Jeff Bezos of Amazon introduced a new line of Kindle eReaders including the Kindle Fire — a first step into the tablet market which Apple has dominated since the release of the iPad in 2010.
 The Kindle Fire is more like a tablet with it’s 7″ color touchscreen, Android-powered system, and dual-core processor.
 From the outside, the Fire’s display makes the biggest difference with 16 million colors at 1024 x 600 resolution (169 ppi) and in-plane switching capability.

 Amazon has reached an interesting milestone as the company announced they now sell more digital Kindle Books than paper books.
 According to Amazon, since April 1st, 2011 there have been 105 Kindle books sold for every 100 print books, not including Kindle books offered as freebies.